Medial Superior Pontine Syndrome

 4. Smoking.
 Toxic chemicals thicken blood, injure vessel walls and triple the risk that a small perforator will shut.

 6. Vertebral-artery dissection.
-A tear from neck trauma creates a false channel; the resulting flap flicks across a branch and blocks flow.
+A tear from neck creates a false channel; the resulting flap flicks across a branch and blocks flow.

 7. Hyper-coagulable states.
 Conditions such as antiphospholipid syndrome make blood stickier, so a clot forms without warning.